Clinical Trial Tests Stem Cell Therapy to Cure People with Type 1 Diabetes

 Trial name: A Safety, Tolerability, and Efficacy Study of VX-880 in Participants with Type 1 Diabetes

-What is the trial measuring?
+What is the trial researching?

 Vertex will evaluate several different outcomes:

-The number of “adverse events” or “severe adverse events” from the start of the therapy up to five years
+- The number of “adverse events” or “severe adverse events” from the start of the therapy up to five years

-The number of participants with an A1C below 7% (or a one percentage point decrease in A1C from their starting point) who do not experience severe hypoglycemic events after one year
+- The number of participants with an A1C below 7% (or a one percentage point decrease in A1C from their starting point) who do not experience severe hypoglycemic events after one year

-The number of participants who do not require insulin one year after treatment
+- The number of participants who do not require insulin one year after treatment

-Changes in stimulated C-peptide levels one year after treatment.
+- Changes in stimulated C-peptide levels one year after treatment.
 Measuring C-peptide is a widely used method for scientists to assess how much insulin someone is producing on their own, even if they are taking insulin.
 C-peptide is a molecule that is attached to the insulin a person produces on their own and is separated from insulin as it is released from the pancreas.
-If a person’s levels improve, it could indicate functioning of the VX-880 cells.
+If a person’s levels improve, it could indicate functioning of the VX-880 cells

 Are you interested?

-You may be eligible to join the study if you:
+You may be eligible to participate if you:

-Are 18-65 years old
+- Are 18-65 years old

-Have been diagnosed with type 1 diabetes for at least five years
+- Have been diagnosed with type 1 diabetes for at least five years

-Have had at least two episodes of documented severe hypoglycemia in the past year
+- Have had at least two episodes of documented severe hypoglycemia in the past year

-Are on a stable diabetes treatment plan
+- Are on a stable diabetes treatment plan

-Have used a continuous glucose monitor (CGM) consistently for at least three months prior to screening for the trial, and are willing to use the CGM during the trial
+- Have used a continuous glucose monitor (CGM) consistently for at least three months prior to screening for the trial, and are willing to use the CGM during the trial

 - Have not had any prior islet cell transplant, organ transplant, or cell therapy